Get

 Adding herbs and spices to our meals not only enhances the flavor, but many of them also have various health advantages.
 So, if we can benefit from specific herbs, maybe our dogs can too?
 This is broadly true, but it’s essential to only use herbs that are safe for canines.

 The following 5 herbs are known to be safe for dogs and can provide them with health benefits.
-Just be sure to check with your vet before attempting to treat your dog with herbal remedies.
+Just be sure to check with a vet before attempting to treat your dog with herbal remedies.

 What Are Herbs?